 Music, Videos & Info

-✧ A modest collection from one of her six brothers. ♫
+✧ A modest collection of notes from one of her six brothers. ♫

 - Bulletproof gets top billing here because Mimi told me it's one of her favorites.
 The musical genius of her old friend and collaborator Hahn Rowe (New York-based violinist, guitarist, composer, producer) shines through here.
 I like this particular video version because it also shows how she likes to just "play" with music and technology, sitting down at her computer to make demo tracks and videos.